webber512/webber512.github.io/_posts/2020-05-31-folding-at-home.md

     * Memory: 8 GB DDR4
     * OS: Windows 10 Home

+As of 8:00 PM on 6/2, my current contributions to Folding@home are:
+* Total Score: 37,382 points
+* Total WU: 251 units

 If you'd like more information about Folding@home, check out their website at [https://foldingathome.org/](https://foldingathome.org/), or check out the links on the buttons below.

 <center>